-- Experience of applicant's personal circumstances and ability to hold licence - Review of applicant's business plan (must be signed/dated by applicants) - proposal for business short and longer term - profit and loss accounts for at least two years - cash flow forecasts - Confirmation of applicant's financial position - proof of finance seen - reference information - Copy of personal licence received - Copy of BII Certificate of Pre-Entry Awareness Training received dated at least 5 days ago.
+- Experience of applicant's personal circumstances and ability to hold licence - Level of Premium - Review of applicant's business plan (must be signed/dated by applicants) - proposal for business short and longer term - profit and loss accounts for at least two years - cash flow forecasts - Confirmation of applicant's financial position - proof of finance seen - reference information - Copy of personal licence received - Copy of BII Certificate of Pre-Entry Awareness Training received dated at least 5 days ago.

-2. Discussion of Tenancy Terms:
+2. Discussion of Lease Terms:

-- Length of Tenancy - Explain Landlord & Tenant Act is agreement contracted in or out? - Discussion of rent offered by applicant/agree rent by negotiation with regard to the maintainable business of the pub - Frequency rent is payable - Rent review provisions explanation of rent review procedure and specific timetable - Is the rent indexed to RPI/CPI (explain) - Periodic Review at end of each agreed term (normally 3, 5 or 6 years) - Benchmarking reports BBPA, ALMR, BII - Dispute procedure explanation of PIRRS and PICAS - Building insurance who pays the building insurance explain process - Tenants Insurance explain their obligations etched glass, public liability, employer's liability, loss of cash etc. - Repair obligations refer to tenancy agreement list explain who is responsible for what - Alterations what can a tenant alter without permission under the tenancy explain joint improvements with tenants explain permissions to re-decorate (if any) and why - User clause normally just pub, but can have restaurant or letting added where appropriate - Opening Hours- agree opening hours - Tie explain the extent of the tie explain beer flow meter procedure if in place - Machine Income terms of supply explain terms of supply/share of income
+- Length of lease - Explain Landlord & Tenant Act is agreement contracted in or out? - Discussion of rent offered by applicant/agree rent by negotiation with regard to the maintainable business of the pub - Frequency rent is payable - Rent review provisions explanation of rent review procedure and specific timetable - Is the rent indexed to RPI/CPI (explain) - Periodic Review at end of each agreed term (normally 3, 5 or 6 years) - Benchmarking reports BBPA, ALMR, BII - Dispute procedure explanation of PIRRS and PICAS - Explain assignment procedure - Building insurance who pays the building insurance explain process - Tenants Insurance explain their obligations etched glass, public liability, employer's liability, loss of cash etc. - Repair obligations refer to lessee agreement list explain who is responsible for what - Dilapidations how this process works - Alterations what can a lessee alter without permission under the lease explain joint improvements with tenants explain permissions to re-decorate (if any) and why - User clause normally just pub, but can have restaurant or letting added where appropriate - Opening Hours- agree opening hours - Tie explain the extent of the tie explain beer flow meter procedure if in place - Machine Income explain terms of supply/share of income